 10. Godric (59)

 Though the names in the book aren’t necessarily representative of name usage in England overall, it does make sense than William took the top spot.
-The Domesday Book was created a couple of decades after the Norman Invasion, at a time when the name William was very fashionable, thanks to William the Conqueror.
+The Domesday Book was created a couple of decades after the Norman Conquest, at a time when the name William was very fashionable, thanks to William the Conqueror.

 Unusual name combinations: Jelly Bean, Apple Seed, Treasure Trove